Cptscorcher/Excallibur-64/README.md

 # Excallibur-64
 A reimagining of the seminal Excalibur 64 Computer This is version 3 - yet to tested but fixed a few things from version 2.
+There is no video yet, that is a seperate beast.

 Goal for this project
 =====================
 Design build a new version of the  Excalibur 64.
+First major goal is to get all but the video going.
+So need to write firmware to take input from the keyboard output text via the serial port.
+Final version will have video as per orginal design.

 Design requirements
 ==================